-Considering that doctors may recommend facet joint injections as often as three times a year, a positive result can be expected to last about four months.
 When it comes to the duration of pain relief that patients may experience due to a facet block, there really isn't a concrete answer.
-However, when the source of the pain is located, patients usually feel immediate relief due to local anesthesia.
-The effect of this medication will wear off after a few hours, and it may take two to seven days before patients experience the lasting effects.
+However, doctors may suggest that facet joint injections can provide positive results for up to four months.
+When the source of the pain is located, patients usually feel immediate relief due to local anesthesia.
+This medication will wear off after a few hours, and it may take two to seven days before the lasting effects are felt.